The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Background

 More specifically, this paper combines key player identification and dynamic network analysis to explore how actors' positions change over time, with a focus on a drug trafficking and distribution network.
 We use Katz centrality as a centrality measure that can be used with temporal network data, unlike degree, betweenness, and eigenvector centralities \parencite{katz1953}.
 Devised to measure influence in social networks, Katz centrality is used in many fields, from computer science to neuroscience \parencite{katz1953, noferini2024, rehm2023}, but it only features in a handful of studies on criminal networks and only in its static version \parencite{akartuna2024, taha2024, toledo2023, calderoni2020, cavallaro2020}.
 The influence of a node within a network is quantified by accounting for both direct connections and indirect connections through neighbours, with longer paths contributing less to actors' individual scores.
 The relative importance of an actor is therefore higher if they are not only well connected but also connected to other well-connected actors.
-In its dynamic version, Katz centrality can help identify actors who consistently hold a central role over time and differentiate them from actors who provide key contributions to the group's activities, but only for a limited period \parencite{grindrod2011}.
+Katz centrality can therefore help identify actors who find a balance between positioning themselves strategically within the network while favouring indirect relationships with other well-connected network members \parencite{calderoni2014, morselli2010}.
+In its dynamic version, it can help identify actors who consistently hold a central role over time and differentiate them from actors who provide key contributions to the group's activities, but only for a limited period \parencite{grindrod2011}.
+The analysis of shifts in individual positions over time provides insights into criminal networks' coordinating roles -- which are key in ensuring continuity -- without assuming that these are taken by individuals who hold fixed leadership designations, thereby avoiding the conflation of coordinating roles with the `kingpin' or `boss' figure central to traditional hierarchical models of organized crime \parencite{morselli2010, bouchard_morselli, calderoni2014}.

 When identifying key players in criminal networks, the issue of missing information needs to be addressed as well \parencite{budur2015, ficara2021, yeung2025}.
 Missing data -- in the form of both missing nodes and missing edges -- are a consequence of the very nature of covert networks \parencite{diviak_method}.
 Network members adopt a variety of protection methods to counter electronic surveillance and prevent law enforcement agencies from obtaining evidence, such as regularly searching for bugs in their homes or cars, frequently replacing SIM cards used to communicate with associates, and avoiding telephone communications, especially in the aftermath of a drug seizure or the arrest of other network members \parencite{berlusconi2022}.
 Information on relevant actors and their relations is often extracted from criminal justice records, which only include the evidence collected by law enforcement agencies during their investigations \parencite{bright2022}.
 Furthermore, different types of judicial documents vary in the amount of relational data reported, with wiretap records including a purposive sample of all conversations recorded by law enforcement agencies, and arrest warrants and judgements including an even smaller sample of those conversations \parencite{campana2012, berlusconi2013}.